-The Region 2000 Services Authority operates one of the largest publicly operated regional landfills in the Commonwealth disposing of over 200,000 tons of trash annually for Appomattox, Campbell and Nelson Counties and the City of Lynchburg.
-Our staffing levels have remained constant over the nine years of operations at about 20 full time staff at our Livestock Road operations outside of Rustburg, Virginia.
+The Region 2000 Services Authority operates one of the largest publicly operated regional landfills in the Commonwealth, disposing of over 200,000 tons of municipal solid waste annually for Appomattox, Campbell, and Nelson Counties and the City of Lynchburg.
+The Authority's staffing levels have remained fairly constant over its 16 years of operations with 18 full-time staff at the active facility on Livestock Road near Rustburg, Virginia.

 The Concord Turnpike Regional Landfill is closed, and the closure cap is complete.
-This facility has entered the thirty-year post closure monitoring period.
-The Lynchburg Residential Convenience Center is located on site and continues to operate for City residents.
+This facility has entered its thirty-year post-closure monitoring period.
+The Lynchburg Residential Convenience Center located at this site continues to operate for City residents.
 Waste from the Convenience Center is transported to the Livestock Road Facility.
+Region 2000 staffed the scalehouse at Concord Turnpike until November 2024.